This is the Excellence in Broadcasting Network, folks.

 These are conservative principles that Obama promised.

-While many Americans knew that he would skew left on health care, the environment and diplomacy, they also took him at his word on his conservative window dressing.
+While many Americans knew that he would skew left on healthcare, the environment, and diplomacy, they also took him at his word on his conservative window dressing.

-Matching reality to rhetoric, Obama has made Jimmy Carter look conservative, promoting job-killing policy after job killing policy.
+Matching reality to rhetoric, Obama has made Jimmy Carter look conservative, promoting job-killing policy after job-killing policy.

-He has taken uh nine months and counting to make a basic strategic decision on troop levels in Afghanistan, endangering troops and the mission.
+He has taken nine months and counting to make a basic strategic decision on troop levels in Afghanistan, endangering troops and the mission.

 This reality versus rhetoric is reminding the nation that conservatism is not merely a talking point, but a first principle.